Department of Labor Logo United States Department of Labor

 Demand is projected to increase for pharmacists in some healthcare settings, such as in hospitals and clinics.
 As the roles of pharmacists expand beyond traditional drug-dispensing duties, these workers increasingly will be integrated into healthcare teams to provide medication management and other patient care services in these facilities.

-Meanwhile, many pharmacists work in retail pharmacies, which includes independent and chain drug stores as well as supermarket and mass merchandiser pharmacies.
-Fewer pharmacist jobs are expected in these settings as the industry consolidates and more people fill their prescriptions online or by mail.
+Meanwhile, many pharmacists work in retail pharmacies, which include independent and chain drug stores as well as supermarket and mass merchandiser pharmacies.
+Demand for pharmacists is expected to be limited in these settings as the industry consolidates and more people fill their prescriptions online or by mail.

 Percent Numeric